UniMath/agda-unimath/src/elementary-number-theory/bernoullis-inequality-positive-rational-numbers.lagda.md

-# Bernouilli's inequality on the positive rational numbers
+# Bernoulli's inequality on the positive rational numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}